 There are also specially designed sheaths with clips that can be attached to the bra strap.
 Still, others simply clip their folding blades directly onto the bra itself.

 11. Boot Carry

 Boot knives can be either fixed or folded blades.
-Most of the time, they’re for concealment, but you’ll find the occasional bush crafter that likes to holster their large bowie knife in the boot.
+Most of the time, they’re for concealment, but you’ll find the occasional bush crafter who likes to holster their large bowie knife in the boot.
 By tucking the pant leg inside the boot, the knife rests comfortably between the leg and the shaft of the boot.

 Boot knives are typically worn on the inside collar of the boot in a position most comfortable to you.
 However, some bush crafters prefer to clip their knives to the outside of the boot instead.

 While you can buy a store-bought harness or holster, there are plenty of DIY versions to carry your knife on your hip, thigh, or ankle.